Privacy at VCS Foundation Ltd.

 This section provides further details regarding how VCS Foundation Ltd. uses your personal information and health information if you participate in the Compass Trial.
-More detailed information can be found in the Compass Privacy Statement.

 The personal and health information held on the Compass Register is used by VCS for the following purposes:

 - to provide recommendations for follow up;